From My Archives

 By Yonas Araya

-This statement was posted in Dehai.org in May 1999.
+This statement was posted on Dehai.org’s message board in May 1999.

 (After, in my last article, I mentioned about an article that I had posted in 1999 on dehai.org, some readers contacted me and asked me if I could re-post that same article on Asmarino.com.
 I forced myself to post that article hastily on dehai.org in 1999 after I found out that Eritrea was preparing to regain Badme through force, which it did, but failed after squandering several thousand Eritrean children.
 I wrote that article in the hope that we could spare as many Eritreans from death and in the hope that Eritreans would back me up, but, of course, the response from the members of Dehai was the usual response: this is garbage, this crap, this is insane, Agame, Woyane, how dare you, how dare you … you have no respect for our martyrs, leave the job to Jigna Wedi Afeworki, he will destroy Ethiopia.
 Eritreans are not dying.
 Eritreans are killing Ethiopians by the thousands etc.,)